 The first trains through Woodlesford ran in the summer of 1840.
-What a sight it must have been on Tuesday 30 June for the local people to witness the grand opening train of 34 carriages hauled by two engines as it passed through at about 8.30amon its way to Derby.
+What a sight it must have been on Tuesday 30 June for the local people to witness the grand opening train of 34 carriages hauled by two engines as it passed through at about 8.30 am on its way to Derby.
 It returned that evening and a party was held at the Music Hall in Leeds.
-Today’s crushed commuters take note!

 John Hugh Mowatt is recorded as being at Woodlesford as early as December 1844 and more details about him have come from John Dixon from Pembrokeshire who was researching his family’s history.
 He came across this website, and got in touch to report that John Hugh held the job until his death in 1856.
 He was born in Grenada in the Caribbean and served as a soldier in the 5th Dragoon Guards before retiring from the army as a Chelsea pensioner.
 Mowatt’s first wife died in the station house at Woodlesford and he remarried Mary Wright, the daughter of a ticket collector.

 Some of the earliest recorded memories of Woodlesford station came from Cyril Roberts of Swillington who passed away in January 2008 aged 82.
 His father was the stationmaster for about ten years from 1929 after moving his family from Wales.
-Cyril remembered helping porters to load locally made paint and rope into wagons in a wooden goods shed which stood in the station yard.
-At that time cattle from Ireland were also unloaded for local farmers, and barrels of beer in open topped wagons were despatched from the sidings at Bentley’s Yorkshire Brewery on the daily goods pick up train.
+Cyril remembered helping porters to load locally made paint and rope into wagons in a wooden goods shed in the station yard.
+Cattle from Ireland were also unloaded for local farmers, and barrels of beer in open topped wagons were despatched from the sidings at Bentley’s Yorkshire Brewery on the daily goods pick up train.

 David Johnson, who died in 2016, lived all his life in Eshald Place in Woodlesford apart from the years he did National Service in the Kings Own Yorkshire Light Infantry.
-His interest in railways started when he was a boy and he remembered summer mornings cycling all the way to Garforth to get the number of the engine on a Newcastle to Liverpool express before rushing back just to trainspot the 8.39 am steam hauled stopper at Woodlesford.
+His interest in railways started when he was a boy and he remembered summer mornings cycling all the way to Garforth to get the number of the engine on a Newcastle to Liverpool express before rushing back just to see the 8.39 am Sheffield to Leeds steam hauled stopper at Woodlesford.